-The rationale for $\alpha_V \beta_8$ inhibition in MF is based on its role in TGF $\beta$ activation.
-Inhibition blocks $\alpha V \beta_8$ -mediated TGF- $\beta_8$ 1 and TGF- $\beta_8$ 3 activation, to enable tissue-specific and localized inhibition of TGF- $\beta_8$ 5 signaling.
-TGF- $\beta_8$ 6 likely plays a critical role in the pathogenesis of myeloproliferative neoplasms and myelofibrosis (MF) progression.
-It's upregulated in MF patients, promoting collagen deposition and bone marrow fibrosis, hallmarks of MF.
+TGF- β likely plays a critical role in the pathogenesis of myeloproliferative neoplasms and myelofibrosis progression.
+It is upregulated in myelofibrosis patients, promoting collagen deposition and bone marrow fibrosis, hallmarks of myelofibrosis.
 It is reported to have a direct effect on megakaryopoiesis, inhibiting megakaryocyte maturation and platelet production.
-Additionally, it promotes dormancy of normal but not MF hematopoietic stem cells.
-Inhibiting the TGF- $\beta_8$ 5 signaling pathway in MF is expected to decrease the fibrogenic stimuli leading to MF and concomitantly restore megakaryocyte maturation and normal hematopoiesis by increasing the number of wild-type but not mutated progenitor cells. $\alpha_V \beta_8$ antagonism provides the benefit of isoform-selective TGF- $\beta_8$ 1 and 3 inhibition to avoid global inhibition of TGF- $\beta_8$ 5 signaling and prevent adverse toxicities, including cardiovascular, and pro-neoplastic. $\alpha_V \beta_8$ 6 is expressed on cell types related to MF pathogenesis, being a key mediator of TGF- $\beta_8$ 6 activation in the bone marrow.
-Thus, the $\alpha_V \beta_8$ 6 inhibitor allows for local and cell-type-specific suppression of TGF- $\beta_8$ 6 signaling, within the pathogenic niche.
+Additionally, it promotes dormancy of normal but not myelofibrosis hematopoietic stem cells.
+Inhibiting the TGF- β signaling pathway in myelofibrosis is expected to decrease the fibrogenic stimuli leading to myelofibrosis and concomitantly restore megakaryocyte maturation and normal hematopoiesis by increasing the number of wild-type but not mutated progenitor cells.
+We have determined that inhibition of $\alpha\nu\beta8$ in vivo leads to enrichment of megakaryocytes and reduction in osteoblasts, suggesting a potentially healthier bone marrow niche (Figure 16).
+Thus, an effective $\alpha\nu\beta8$ inhibitor allows for local and cell-type-specific suppression of TGF- β signaling, within the pathogenic niche.
 The only approved therapies are JAK inhibitors that do not report any improvement in fibrosis, erythrocytes, and platelets.